mcclatchy/data-diabetic-amputations/README.md

 From a data metric perspective, a population-wide diabetic amputation rate is not the best metric for care specific to people with diabetes.
 If 100% of the population of a 10,000 person town had diabetes, and 10 people recieved amputations, the population-wide amputation rate would be **10 per 10K residents**.
 The diabetic-population amputation rate would be **10 per 10K diabetics**, since everyone has diabetes.

-Now, if 10% of the population of 10,000 person town had diabetes (i.e. 1000 people), and 10 people still received amputations, the population-wide amputation rate would still be **10 per 10K residents**.
-However, the diabetic-population amputation rate would now be **100 per 10K diabetics%** (5/10).
-The second group of diabetics are receiving significantly worse care, with much worse outcomes.
+Now, if 10% of the population of a 10,000 person town had diabetes (i.e. 1000 people), and 10 people still received amputations, the population-wide amputation rate would still be **10 per 10K residents**.
+However, the diabetic-population amputation rate would now be **100 per 10K diabetics**.
+The second group of diabetics is receiving significantly worse care, with much worse outcomes.
 This metric would better encapsulate a comparison of diabetic amputations across ZIP codes as well.

 ### (10) Finding population densities